ZenTauro/docker_buildroot/Roadmap.md

 # 1.0.0 Wishlist
 - Move targets to other repos and treat them like packages
-- Migrate to rust
+- Migrate to rust and bash
 - Update readme

 # New project structure
 Bundle a compiled version of the program with the default workspace layout and without the sources in the releases tab.

-Motivations to move to this proposed layout:
-- While bash is universally available and other scripting languages like python and js can get the work done they present some drawbacks.
+While bash is universally available and other scripting languages like python and js can get the work done they present some drawbacks.
 - **Python:** I personally do not like the syntax and the dependency management with pip is somewhat cumbersome in the sense that it defaults to globally install packages or you need to create a virtualenv.
 - **JavaScript:** Dependency management with npm is really nice, however the resulting `node_modules` tends to weight more than the entire universe with just one dependency and unless you develop js, node is not that common.
 Also, working with webpack, parcel, etc. is a pain.
 - **Bash:** Since the we mainly interact with terminal commands, bash is a great fit for this application.
 However, there is no dependency management tool and for creating CLI applications it stops being ergonomic.
 - **Rust:** It is the language I'm more comfortable on.
 It provides interfaces to work with git repositories and creating CLIs with autocompletion.
 Moreover, it produces a binary that only depends on libc.

+The application will provide the CLI with rust and will interact with bash scripts placed under `${project_root}/scripts` which will have a `script_name.sh` and a `script_name.usage` file.

 For the tool to be extensible, it needs to support some kind of packages.
 Since the only possible nested dependencies will be